prefix-dev/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 ## Build Process

-When building with the rattler-build backend:
+The rattler-build backend follows this build process:

 1. **Recipe Discovery**: Locates the recipe.yaml file in standard locations
 2. **Dependency Resolution**: Resolves build, host, and run dependencies from conda channels